jgnagy/metatron/README.md

 metadata:
   name: test
 spec:
-  image: wordpress:6
+  image: myapp:tag
   replicas: 2
   storage:
     app: 15Gi
     db: 5Gi
 ```

-Note that `my.registry/blog:tag` should point to some image that is ready to run a blog.
+Note that `myapp:tag` should point to some image that is ready to run a blog.
 This is just an example and, much like the other resources we've created in this guide, it will almost certainly not work as-is.
+The `DATABASE_URL` secret we create in our Metatron controller should work well for a [Ruby on Rails](https://rubyonrails.org/) app though.

 Let's make a new namespace for this blog and launch it: